MuhammadHassanBashir/HAPROXY/README.md

         mode http
         server local_server localhost:8000 check                  ------> testing nginx container is running locally on 8000 port

+## Command to verify haproxy file is correct or not..

+    sudo haproxy -c -f /etc/haproxy/haproxy.conf

 ## Testing

     Create an NGINX container on 8000 port on the server where HAProxy is running.
 Then test the HAProxy configuration.
 A successful configuration will display the NGINX home page.